A Measurement of Proton, Deuteron, Triton and Alpha Particle Emission after Nuclear Muon Capture on Al, Si and Ti with the AlCap Experiment: Systematic Uncertainties

 \section{Systematic Uncertainties}

 The systematic uncertainties for the absolute yields of different particle species largely depend on common factors and are summarized in Table~\ref{tab:systematics}.
-The bin-to-bin uncertainties affecting each energy spectrum have to be evaluated separately and are included in the plots of the final unfolded spectra.
+The bin-to-bin uncertainties affecting each energy spectrum have to be evaluated separately and are included in the plots of the initial energy spectra.